LADSoft/OrangeC/doc/Technical Documentation/IEEE-695 Object File format.md

 ## 3.6.2 Comment records 1-99

 A general comment inserted by the translator and discarded by other tools.
-For example: "CO1,16this is a cool program."
+For example: `CO1,16this is a cool program.`